-The Board of Directors of LBS Bina Group Berhad (“LBGB” or “Company”) and its subsidiaries (collectively referred to “Group”) recognises that good corporate governance is essential for delivering sustainability, enhancing business integrity and shareholders value towards achieving the Group’s corporate vision and mission.
+The Board of Directors (“Board”) of LBS Bina Group Berhad (“LBGB” or “Company”) and its subsidiaries (collectively “LBGB Group” or “Group”) recognises that good corporate governance is essential for delivering sustainability, enhancing business integrity and shareholders value towards achieving the Group’s corporate vision and mission.
+This Board Charter is subject to the provisions of the Companies Act 2016 (“Companies Act”), the Constitution of LBGB, the Main Market Listing Requirements (“MMLR”) of Bursa Malaysia Securities Berhad (“Bursa Securities”), the Malaysian Code on Corporate Governance (“MCCG”) and any other applicable law or regulatory requirements.

 To promote the highest standards of Corporate Governance within the Group and to clarify, among others, the roles and responsibilities as well as fiduciary duties; various legislations and regulations affecting their conducts and application of sound corporate governance principles towards corporate accountability with the ultimate objective of maximisation of shareholders’ value and safeguarding stakeholders’ interests.